 For a new all-in-one option, Kelp4less Green Lawn & Turf contains Extreme Blend, Humic Acid, Molasses Powder, and Iron Sulfate.
 Apply this to established turf as frequently as every two weeks, and 1-2 ounces per gallon per 1,000 sq. ft.

-With the increasing outside temperatures, rainfall and humidity creates the perfect recipe for brown patch and other diseases.
+The increasing outside temperatures, rainfall, and humidity create the perfect recipe for brown patch, leaf spot, and other diseases.
 It’s still a little cool in early May, but be prepared and stay ahead here.
 Apply preventative rates of propiconazole or azoxystrobin in the first week of May.

 Read how to prevent and treat brown patch in lawns for more details and products.